-Another area which involves coordination between MS4s and VLAWMO is the management of Figure 2: VLAWMO Impaired Waters waterbodies on the Section 303d waterbodies on the Section 303d Impaired Waters List, The MPCA manages activities associated with Section 303d of the federal Clean Water Act.
+Another area which involves coordination between MS4s and VLAWMO is the management of FIGURE 2: VLAWMO IMPAIRED WATERS waterbodies on the Section 303d.

+waterbodies on the Section 303d Impaired Waters List.
+The MPCA manages activities associated with Section 303d of the federal Clean Water Act.
 Water quality standards have been set by the State which define how much of a pollutants (such as bacteria, nutrients, and mercury) can be in the water and still meet its designated uses.
 The standards vary by the designated uses (drinking water, fishing, recreation, etc.), ecological classification, and by lake depth.
-As part of its monitoring program, VLAWMO submits water quality data annually to the MPCA which is used to determine if waterbodies meet water quality standards.
+As part of its monitoring program, VLAWMO submits water quality annually to the MPCA which is used to determine if waterbodies meet water quality standards.
 For waterbodies not meeting standards, they are placed on the MPCA's Section 303d Impaired Waters List.
-As of 2014, VLAWMO has 7 lakes that are impaired for high levels of nutrients, 2 lakes impaired for high levels of mercury in fish tissue, 1 lake impaired for both high nutrients and mercury, and Lambert Creek is impaired for high bacteria levels.
-As a result, VLAWMO, along with identified VLAWMO 2017-2026 Comprehensive Water Plan partners (mainly MS4s), are tasked with the responsibility of restoration of those waterbodies.
+As of 2014, VLAWMO has 7 lakes that are impaired for high levels of nutrients, 2 lakes impaired for high levels of mercury in fish tissue, 1 lake impaired for both high nutrients and mercury.

+and Lambert Creek is impaired for high bacteria levels.
+As a result, VLAWMO, along with identified partners (mainly MS4s), are tasked with the responsibility of restoration of those waterbodies.
 More information regarding VLAWMO's impaired waters is found throughout this Plan as well as in Appendix B.